 Training - Today

 We now offer two, 6-week training sessions per year, one during the summer in Vermont, and one during the winter in Virginia for Twombly Setters and their owners.
+We also are happy to work one-on-one with our owners and Setters on weekend or short-term sessions.
 Specific goals are developed based on the dog's current level and the family's objectives.
 Much time is spent on socialization and exposure to a wide variety of people, places and situations, not just hunting coverts.
 The typical pet/hunting partner may spend 15 days afield, with the other 350 days doing "non-hunting" activities, so it's very important to train for all the days you'll be spending together!
 For specific info and pricing, please contact us.

 From Eric, who purchased his Twombly Setter “Duke” born 8/5/16 and trained during the summer of 2017:

 “My previous experience with professional gun dog trainers (a Ryman Setter